Field theories of active particle systems and their entropy production: #1

-is small in a sense further discussed in \SMref{drift_diffusion_on_ring}.
+appearing in the numerator and the denominator respectively of the rightmost fraction in \Eref{to_be_expanded_mess}, are small in a sense further discussed in \APref{drift_diffusion_on_ring}.
 Taking the limit of the logarithm of the above expression gives the right hand side of \Eref{Ln_in_diagrams} in the continuum limit,

-as illustrated in \SMref{drift_diffusion_on_ring}, in particular \Eref{Ln_from_drift_diffusion}.
+as illustrated in \APref{drift_diffusion_on_ring}, in particular \Eref{Ln_from_drift_diffusion}.
 The limit of the logarithm of the ratio of bare propagators is in general available, because the bare propagator is known explicitly.
 The ratio of the correction and the bare propagator can be expected to be finite, as the correction draws itself on the bare propagation.

-The above continuum limit concludes the present supplement \SMref{DP_plus_EP}.
-It contains essentially all technical details of how to proceed from the a master equation such as \Eref{rho_i_ME_matrix_rewrite} or a FPE such as \Eref{FPE_diffusion_example} or \eref{rho_i_ME_matrix_rewrite_kernel} to an action \Erefs{def_harmonic_action_discrete} or \eref{def_harmonic_action}.
+The above continuum limit concludes the present appendix, \APref{DP_plus_EP}.
+It contains essentially all technical details of how to proceed from the a master equation such as \Eref{rho_i_ME_matrix_rewrite} or an FPE such as \Eref{FPE_diffusion_example} or \eref{rho_i_ME_matrix_rewrite_kernel} to an action \Erefs{def_harmonic_action_discrete} or \eref{def_harmonic_action}.
 Expanding the resulting propagator for short times, \Eref{summary_propagator_first_order_summary}, finally produces expressions for the entropy production, \Eref{def_entropyProduction_Suppl_step2} with \eref{Op_and_Ln_from_diagrams}, and in the continuum \Eref{def_entropyProduction_Suppl_step2_integral} with \eref{Op_continuum_Fpop_plus} and \eref{Ln_for_continuous}.